eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 **Auto-Vectorization**

 This is just a quick recap - feel free to read more in my other blog posts about how SuperWord works.
-The basic idea is to pack many scalar operations into a vercot operation, and thus reduce the number of instructions the CPU needs to execute to do the same work.
+The basic idea is to pack many scalar operations into a vector operation, and thus reduce the number of instructions the CPU needs to execute to do the same work.
 This can speed up the execution time.
 A simple example: